 Next, add text boxes by dragging the T icon from the left Build panel to the canvas.

-Then, drag the horizontal line icon from the left Build panel to the canvas and change the color to white with the Properties and Styles panel.
+Then, drag the horizontal line icon from the left Build panel to the canvas.

 To add Variable Data, drag the T icon to the canvas, double click the element, then click the Variable Data icon in the left Personalize panel.